dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**There are no secrets to success.
-It is the result of preparation, hard work, and learning from failure.**
+**Honesty is the first chapter in the book of wisdom.**

-Colin Powell
+Thomas Jefferson